exis9/YakuScan/README.md

 3. Select the area/window you want to OCR.
 4. Use the built-in actions (dictionary / translate / example sentences / TTS).

-> If you want to use local AI, look for the automatic setup button in the app.

 ## Requirements

-- Windows PC (recommended for best compatibility)
+- Windows PC or MacOS
 - Optional (for local AI): a GPU is recommended, but some configurations may run on laptop hardware

 ## FAQ